espocrm/documentation/docs/development/api-tutorial.md

 ## In EspoCRM

-1. Go to Admninistration > Roles and create a new role with permissions you want to grand for the API user.
+1. Go to Admninistration > Roles and create a **new role** with permissions you want to grand for the API user.
+    * Note: It's recommended to set *Assignment Permission* to `all`.
+If the permission set to `no` (by default), it won't allow to specify *Assigned User* other than the own user and won't allow to have empty assigned user.
+In the case when we use API user, it would be wrong to assign records to API user.
 2. Go to Administration > API Users and create a new API User.
 Select the created role.
 An **API Key** will be generated, you will need to use it in your API requests further.

 ## In external application